Accurate Small-Signal Modeling of Digitally Controlled Buck Converters with ADC-PWM Synchronization: Comparison Between Existing Small-Signal Models and the Proposed Analytical Model

-Fig.~\ref{fig:TEM_Off_TiTpul} illustrates the analog and digital loop gains using different perturbation methods.
-As reported in~\cite{Lin_Accurate_Digital_Buck,Ruan_Loopgain_Measure}, the two measurements exhibit close agreement in the mid-frequency range (approximately 100~Hz to half the switching frequency), but significant discrepancies appear at both low and high frequencies.
-At low frequencies, the digital loop gain behaves as an ideal integrator, theoretically yielding an infinite DC gain, whereas the analog loop gain settles to a finite value.
-This property can be rigorously verified by evaluating the limits of \eqref{eq:ruan} and \eqref{eq:T_pul} as $s \to 0$.
+To further verify the proposed model, Fig.~\ref{fig:SYM_Off_TiTpul} compares its predictions with SIMPLIS simulations under symmetrical modulation with turn-off-centered sampling.
+Both $T_i$ and $T_{pul}$ show good agreement with the simulations, although they are different from each other because they are obtained using different perturbation methods.
+As reported in~\cite{Lin_Accurate_Digital_Buck,Ruan_Loopgain_Measure}, $T_i$ and $T_{pul}$ exhibit close agreement in the mid-frequency range (100~Hz to half the switching frequency), but significant discrepancies appear at low and high frequencies.
+At low frequencies, $T_{pul}$ behaves as an ideal integrator, theoretically yielding infinite DC gain, whereas the $T_i$ settles to a finite value.
+This distinction can be rigorously verified by evaluating the limits of \eqref{eq:ruan} and \eqref{eq:T_pul} as $s \to 0$.
+This result also highlights the implication that the zero steady-state error perceived by the digital compensator only indicates that the ADC sample follows the reference, and does not necessarily imply that the analog variable being controlled fully tracks the reference.

-To further verify the effectiveness of the proposed model, Fig.~\ref{fig:SYM_Off_TiTpul} compares its predictions against SIMPLIS simulations under symmetrical modulation, where the ADC sampling is performed at the turn-off center.
+Table~\ref{tab:comparison} compares the proposed model with several established modeling approaches, including the sampled-data model in \cite{YanNaPartII}, the discrete-time model in \cite{Dragan}, and the HTF-based model in \cite{Lin_Accurate_Digital_Buck}.
+Unlike the existing methods, the proposed model simultaneously incorporates DPWM-ADC synchronization, supports all three DPWM carrier types, and remains computationally inexpensive with low derivation complexity.
+In addition, letting $H_{sync}(z)=0$ can reduce the proposed model to the models in \cite{YanNaPartII,Dragan,Lin_Accurate_Digital_Buck}.